-And learning C++ as your first language doesn’t happen to be the most efficient thing you can do for your career.
+Learning C++ as your first language doesn’t happen to be the most efficient thing you can do for your career.
 Unless you are specifically aiming to work in a niche where C++ is heavily used, learning C++ will just fill your head with a lot of useless information.

 Even though C++ is a general-purpose language, it’s not as general-purpose as any other high-level language.
 The fact that it’s so hard to write code in C++ is the reason why it’s not used unless it absolutely has to be used.
-You won’t be writing either a mobile application, desktop application or a website back-end in it.
+You won’t be writing either a mobile application, desktop application, or a website back-end in it.

 But if you don’t aim at these specific niches, learning C++ will just delay you, because you will then have to learn another language anyway.
-So why not to just choose one of those languages to start with?
+So why not just choose one of those languages to start with?
 And Python just happens to be the easiest one of those to learn.
 Because Python is so popular and it’s a true general-purpose language, there will be plenty of opportunities to choose from once you master it.

 Do you know why data scientists choose Python as their main language?
 It’s not because it happens to be the best language for data science.
 It’s actually because data scientists are mathematicians rather than software developers.
 Python just happens to be the easiest language to learn.

-But despite being relatively simple, Python still has all fundamental components of any good programming language.
+But despite being relatively simple, Python still has all the fundamental components of any good programming language.
 So, once you learn it, it will still be easy enough for you to learn any other language later.

-So, even though both C++ and Python are good, unless you are specifically aiming at a job in embedded software development or game-dev, you should probably choose Python.
+So, even though both C++ and Python are good unless you are specifically aiming at a job in embedded software development or gamedev, you should probably choose Python.
 There is no harm in learning C++, but Python will allow you to become a competent programmer much faster.

-Even though the argument that knowing C++ will make it easier for you to learn other languages in the future, there is no actual evidence for it.
-Observations indicate that, regardless what language you choose as your first one, the second language will always be much easier to learn.
+Even though the argument is that knowing C++ will make it easier for you to learn other languages in the future, there is no actual evidence for it.
+Observations indicate that, regardless of what language you choose as your first one, the second language will always be much easier to learn.